 Bupleurum needs little extra food and has few insect and pest issues.
-As a cut flower it lasts for 7 to 10 days.
+As a cut flower it lasts for seven to ten days.
 This lovely plant is underused but the care of bupleurum plants is relatively easy and low maintenance.

 Disclaimer: The contents of this article are for educational and gardening purposes only.
 Before using ANY herb or plant for medicinal purposes, please consult a physician or a medical herbalist for advice.